MargotGirl21/ElevateCS-RamRocketry-Collab/README.md

 - Systems and Software Engineering Team Lead: Sabrina Ornelas

-- Main Systems and Software Engineering Team:  Parker Volesky, Osarumen Okhiku, Ethan Wise, Kyle Smith Hanna
+- Main Systems and Software Engineering Team: Deon Ornelas, Parker Volesky, Osarumen Okhiku, Ethan Wise, Kyle Smith Hanna

 This project focuses on developing an onboard guidance system for high-powered rockets as part of the Ram Rocketry team.
 It is split into two key objectives: